1EdTech/lti-1-3-php-library/README.md

 - `Packback\Lti1p3\Interfaces\Cookie`
 - `Packback\Lti1p3\Interfaces\Database`

-View the [Laravel Implementation Guide](https://github.com/packbackbooks/lti-1-3-php-library/wiki/Laravel-Implementation-Guide) to see examples.
+View the [Laravel Implementation Guide](https://github.com/packbackbooks/lti-1-3-php-library/wiki/Laravel-Implementation-Guide) to see examples (or copy/paste the code outright).
 Cache and Cookie storage have legacy implementations at `Packback\Lti1p3\ImsStorage\` if you do not wish to implement your own.
 However you must implement your own database.

 ### Create a JWKS endpoint